 - Provider Portal Lookup Tool—Starting in June 2018, you can look up your patients' new Medicare numbers through your Medicare Administrative Contractor's (MAC) secure web portal if your patient is unable to provide his/her card.
+In Pennsylvania, the MBI Lookup Tool will be available through the Novitasphere portal.
 The portal will require patient first and last name, date of birth, and SSN.

 - Electronic Health Record System Updates and Testing—Practices should find out whether they need to make updates to their EHR systems.
 Consider the following:

 - Make sure your EHR can accept the new MBI.
 Use these MBI format specifications if you currently have edits on the current Health Insurance Claim Number (HICN).

 - Identify your patients who qualify for Medicare under the RRB.
 You will no longer be able to distinguish RRB patients by the number on the new Medicare card.
 You will be able to identify them by the RRB logo on their card, and CMS will return a message on the eligibility transaction response for a RRB patient.
 The message will say, "Railroad Retirement Medicare Beneficiary" in 271 Loop 2110C, Segment MSG.
 If you use the number only to identify your RRB patients beginning in April 2018, you must identify them differently to send Medicare claims to the RRB Specialty Medicare Administrative Contractor, Palmetto GBA.